Phone-GWP-group

 Corrugated board is available in a range of different strengths, which is partly determined by the flute type

-So now we have both the inner and outer liners, the next addition to corrugated board is the flute.
-The flute used is dependent of the type of support that is required from the corrugated board.
+So, now we have both the inner and outer liners; the next addition to corrugated board is the flute.
+The flute used depends on the type of support required from the corrugated board.

 Below is a table of the types of flutes which can be found made up within cardboard.